 Ingredients

 *If you don’t have a sourdough starter, simply add an additional 50 g wheat flour and 50 g water, and use 6 g dry yeast instead.
-The bread will then typically take 6 hours to rise.
+The bread will then typically take 6 hours to rise at room temp.
 Use 12 g yeast if you’re in a hurry.
+It’ll be even better if you let it rise slowly in your fridge overnight.

 Method